 Set Adobe Acrobat as the PDF Default in Windows 10

-If you have Adobe Acrobat installed but PDF files unexpectedly open in programs other than Adobe Acrobat, set it to be your PDF file default app:
+If Adobe Acrobat is installed but PDF files unexpectedly open in programs other than Adobe Acrobat, set Acrobat to be the PDF file default app:

 - Hold the Windows logo key (just to the left of the space bar) and, while doing so, press i -- this will bring up the Windows Settings console.